ByteworksHomeLab/smitchell.github.io/_posts/2021-11-03-how-NOT-to-home-lab.md

 {% include image.html url="/img/post-assets/2021-11-03-how-not-to-home-lab/create-vm.png" description="Harvester GUI"%}

-I wasn't aware of Harvester when I originally imaged my HP Z620 Workstation, so I went with Centos and Cockpit.
+I wasn't aware of Harvester when I originally imaged "new" lab workstation, so I went with Centos and Cockpit.
 It used a bridged network, so all my physical and virtual machines shared the same subnet.
 Here is how it looked with the Cockpit GUI.

 {% include image.html url="/img/post-assets/2021-11-03-how-not-to-home-lab/cockpit.png" description="KVM with Cockpit"%}